advocations/skype/Skype/Trusted-Application-API/SDK/README.md

 ## Documentation images

-The images in the **Trusted Application API** documentation are .png or .jpg images.
+The images in the **Trusted Application SDK** documentation are .png or .jpg images.
 They may not render with full fidelity in your browser.
 If you need to see more detail in an image, right-click the image in your browser and download it to your computer.
 The original full size image is downloaded.

 # Next steps